-Anchored in Christian understanding, the mission of the Samford University's Department of Physician Assistant Studies is to nurture and develop students both spiritually and academically to provide empathetic, compassionate medical care and service to the community. --Department of Physician Assistant Studies Mission Statement
+Anchored in Christian understanding, the mission of Samford University's Department of Physician Assistant Studies is to nurture and develop students both spiritually and academically to provide empathetic, compassionate patient care and service to the community.

 Like many careers within the health professions, physician assistant is a career in great demand.
 U.S..
-News & World Report ranked the profession no. 3 on its list of The 100 Best Jobs in 2017, and the U.S. Department of Labor’s Bureau of Labor and Statistic reports physician assistant should see a 30 percent expected job growth before 2024.
+News & World Report ranked the profession number one on its list of The 100 Best Jobs in 2021, and the U.S. Department of Labor’s Bureau of Labor and Statistic reports physician assistant should see a 30 percent expected job growth before 2024.
 (The average for all occupations is only seven percent.)

 Minimum requirements for admission include:

-- Baccalaureate degree or higher from a regionally accredited college or university (degree in any field) or be in the senior year of undergraduate study.
+- Baccalaureate degree from a college or university that holds institutional accreditation (degree in any field) or be in the senior year of undergraduate study.

-- Cumulative GPA minimum of 3.0 (4-point scale) on all undergraduate and graduate work completed at a regionally accredited university or college.
+- Cumulative GPA minimum of 3.0 (4-point scale) on all undergraduate and graduate work completed at an institutionally accredited university or college.